dalgard/meteor-viewmodel/README.md

 ## History

+- 0.5.9 – Multiple comma separated bind expressions in one string (for Jade extension)
 - 0.5.8 – API change: Passing viewmodel property to `get` function instead of key
 - 0.5.7 – API change: `args` argument now holds the key as the first value
 - 0.5.0 – Optionally share state between two instances of the same viewmodel